 - Dairy products (yoghurt, cream, cheese)

-Dairy products all contain a varying amount of lactose (the milk sugar), which slows down weight loss.
+Dairy products contain varying amounts of lactose (the milk sugar), which slows down weight loss.
 What’s more, part of the protein in milk generates a significant insulin response, which can have the same effect.
 Consequently, cutting back on dairy products may accelerate weight loss.
-This applies especially to dairy products typically lacking in fat, such as regular milk and different yoghurts, but be careful with full-fat dairy such as cream and cheese all the same.
+This applies especially to dairy products typically lacking in fat, such as regular milk and various yoghurts, but be careful with full-fat dairy such as cream and cheese all the same.
 And don’t forget whey protein powder, which is pure milk protein.